The Philadelphia Story (film): Production

 Hepburn selected director George Cukor, with whom she had worked for A Bill of Divorcement (1932) and Little Women (1933), and Barry's friend Donald Ogden Stewart, a writer experienced with adapting plays to the screen.
-Stewart, who won an Oscar for the script, said that "getting an Oscar for The Philadelphia Story was the easiest Oscar you could imagine.
+Stewart, who won an Oscar for the script, said, "getting an Oscar for The Philadelphia Story was the easiest Oscar you could imagine.
 All you had to do was get out of the way."
 He wrote the script while listening to a tape recording of a live performance of the play to ensure that he preserved the lines that received the most laughter.

 Hepburn wanted Clark Gable to play Dexter Haven and Spencer Tracy to play Mike Connor, but both had other commitments.
 The pairing of Cukor and Gable might have been problematic in any case, as they had clashed during the filming of the recent Gone with the Wind, with Cukor replaced by Gable's friend Victor Fleming.
 Grant agreed to play the part only if he were afforded top billing and that his salary would be $137,000, which he donated to the British War Relief Society.

 According to the documentary MGM: When the Lion Roars, after Mayer purchased the film rights, he was skeptical about Hepburn's box-office appeal and took the unusual precaution of engaging two top male stars (Grant and Stewart) to support Hepburn.

 The film was in production from July 5 to August 14, 1940, five days under schedule, at MGM's studios in Culver City.
 The art director was Cedric Gibbons, and the costume designer was Adrian.